lizaodawn/IMMARKUS-wiki-clone/t_06-Recording-Metadata.md

 1. Click **Images** on the left sidebar to move to Image Gallery.
 Click the three dots at the bottom right of the folder and choose the option **Information**.

-1. Chose a schema for your metadata on the right panel and fill out the metadata for the folder.
+1. Choose a schema for your metadata on the right panel and fill out the metadata for the folder.
 After you are done, click Save Metadata.

 ![Screenshot (505)](https://github.com/rsimon/immarkus/assets/128056738/0dfafc68-fca7-4874-a8cb-1f9f9947504c)